scikit-hep/scikit-hep.github.io/pages/installing-packages.md

 <details markdown="1"><summary><h1>What is "mamba"?</h1></summary>

-We recommend using `mamba`, which is a drop-in replacement for `conda` that is many times faster (in the "solving environment" step).
+We recommend using `mamba`, which is a drop-in replacement for `conda` that is [many times faster](https://wolfv.medium.com/making-conda-fast-again-4da4debfb3b7) (in the "Solving environment: ..." step).
 You particularly notice it when a package has many dependencies or complex version constraints on its dependencies.

 In fact, the conda developers are [incorporating mamba into conda](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community).
 At the time of this writing, however, that integration is still experimental.
 These instructions will describe how to use `mamba` directly.